 \begin{proof} Without loss of generality, suppose that the first super-stable pair to be deleted within the \texttt{while} loop during an arbitrary execution $E$ of the algorithm is $(s_i, p_j)$, which belongs to some super-stable matching, say $M^*$.
-Let $l_k$ be the lecturer who offers $p_j$.
 Suppose that $M$ is the assignment immediately after the deletion.
 Let us denote this point in the algorithm where the deletion is made by $\ddagger$.
-During $E$, there are four cases that would lead to the deletion of any (student, project) pair within the \texttt{while} loop. \paragraph{\textbf{Case 1: $p_j$ is oversubscribed.}} Suppose that $(s_i, p_j)$ is deleted because some student (possibly $s_i$) became provisionally assigned to $p_j$ during $E$, causing $p_j$ to become oversubscribed.
-If $p_j$ is full or undersubscribed at point $\ddagger$, since $s_{i} \in M^*(p_j) \setminus M(p_j)$ and no project can be oversubscribed in $M^*$, then there is some student $s_r \in M(p_j) \setminus M^*(p_j)$ such that $l_k$ either prefers $s_r$ to $s_i$ or is indifferent between them.
-We note that $s_r$ cannot be assigned to a project that she prefers to $p_j$ in any super-stable matching as this would mean a super-stable pair must have been deleted before $(s_i, p_j)$, as $p_j$ must be in the head of $s_r$'s list when she applied.
-Thus either $s_r$ is unassigned in $M^*$ or $s_r$ prefers $p_j$ to $M^*(s_r)$ or is indifferent between them.
-Clearly, for any combination of $l_k$ and $p_j$ being full or undersubscribed in $M^*$, it follows that $(s_r, p_j)$ blocks $M^*$, a contradiction. \paragraph{\textbf{Case 2: $l_k$ is oversubscribed.}} Suppose that $(s_i, p_j)$ is deleted because some student (possibly $s_i$) became provisionally assigned to a project offered by lecturer $l_k$ during $E$, causing $l_k$ to become oversubscribed.
-At point $\ddagger$, none of the projects offered by $l_k$ is oversubscribed in $M$, otherwise we will be in Case 1.
-Similar to Case 1, if $l_k$ is full or undersubscribed at point $\ddagger$, since $s_{i} \in M^*(p_{j}) \setminus M(p_{j})$ and no lecturer can be oversubscribed in $M^*$, it follows that there is some project $p_{j'} \in P_k$ and some student $s_{r} \in M(p_{j'}) \setminus M^*(p_{j'})$.
-We consider two subcases. \begin{enumerate} \item[(i)] If $p_{j'} = p_j$, then $s_{r} \neq s_i$.
-Moreover, as in Case 1, either $s_{r}$ is unassigned in $M^*$ or $s_{r}$ prefers $p_{j'}$ to $M^*(s_{r})$ or is indifferent between them.
-For any combination of $l_k$ and $p_{j'}$ being full or undersubscribed in $M^*$, since $l_k$ prefers $s_{r}$ to $s_i$ or is indifferent between them, it follows that $(s_{r}, p_{j'})$ blocks $M^*$, a contradiction. \item[(ii)] If $p_{j'} \neq p_j$.
+During $E$, there are four cases that would lead to the deletion of any (student, project) pair within the \texttt{while} loop. \begin{enumerate}[(1)] \item \emph{$p_j$ is oversubscribed.} Suppose that $(s_i, p_j)$ is deleted because some student (possibly $s_i$) became provisionally assigned to $p_j$ during $E$, causing $p_j$ to become oversubscribed.
+If $p_j$ is full or undersubscribed at point $\ddagger$, since $s_{i} \in M^*(p_j) \setminus M(p_j)$ and no project can be oversubscribed in $M^*$, then there is some student $s_r \in M(p_j) \setminus M^*(p_j)$ such that $l_k$ prefers $s_r$ to $s_i$ or is indifferent between them.
+We note that $s_r$ cannot be assigned to a project that she prefers to $p_j$ in any super-stable matching.
+Otherwise, since $p_j$ must have been in the head of $s_r$'s preference list when she applied, this would mean that a super-stable pair was deleted before $(s_i, p_j)$.
+Thus either $s_r$ is unassigned in $M^*$ or $s_r$ prefers $p_j$ to $M^*(s_r)$ or $s_r$ is indifferent between them.
+Clearly, for any combination of $l_k$ and $p_j$ being full or undersubscribed in $M^*$, it follows that $(s_r, p_j)$ blocks $M^*$, a contradiction. \item \emph{$l_k$ is oversubscribed.} Suppose that $(s_i, p_j)$ is deleted because some student (possibly $s_i$) became provisionally assigned to a project offered by lecturer $l_k$ during $E$, causing $l_k$ to become oversubscribed.
+At point $\ddagger$, none of the projects offered by $l_k$ is oversubscribed in $M$, otherwise we will be in case (1).
+Similar to case (1), if $l_k$ is full or undersubscribed at point $\ddagger$, since $s_{i} \in M^*(p_{j}) \setminus M(p_{j})$ and no lecturer can be oversubscribed in $M^*$, it follows that there is some project $p_{j'} \in P_k$ and some student $s_{r} \in M(p_{j'}) \setminus M^*(p_{j'})$ such that $l_k$ prefers $s_{r}$ to $s_i$ or is indifferent between them.
+We consider two subcases. \begin{enumerate}[(i)] \item If $p_{j'} = p_j$ then $s_{r} \neq s_i$.
+Moreover, as in case (1), either $s_{r}$ is unassigned in $M^*$ or $s_{r}$ prefers $p_{j'}$ to $M^*(s_{r})$ or $s_r$ is indifferent between them.
+For any combination of $l_k$ and $p_{j'}$ being full or undersubscribed in $M^*$, we have that $(s_{r}, p_{j'})$ blocks $M^*$, a contradiction. \item If $p_{j'} \neq p_j$.
 Assume firstly that $s_{r} \neq s_i$.
-Then as $p_{j'}$ has fewer assignees in $M^*$ than it has provisional assignees in $M$ and as in (i) above, $(s_{r}, p_{j'})$ blocks $M^*$, a contradiction.
+Then as $p_{j'}$ has fewer assignees in $M^*$ than it has provisional assignees in $M$, and as in (i) above, $(s_{r}, p_{j'})$ blocks $M^*$, a contradiction.
 Finally assume $s_{r} = s_i$.
 Then $s_i$ must have applied to $p_{j'}$ at some point during $E$ before $\ddagger$.
-Clearly, $s_i$ prefers $p_{j'}$ to $p_j$ or is indifferent between them, since $p_{j'}$ must have been in the head of $s_i$'s list when $s_i$ applied.
+Clearly, either $s_i$ prefers $p_{j'}$ to $p_j$ or $s_i$ is indifferent between them, since $p_{j'}$ must have been in the head of $s_i$'s preference list when $s_i$ applied.
 Since $s_i \in M^*(l_k)$ and $p_{j'}$ is undersubscribed in $M^*$, it follows that $(s_i, p_{j'})$ blocks $M^*$, a contradiction. \end{enumerate}